|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 - Skilled professional guide service

-- Sleep Kit (sleeping bag, a deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase)
+- Sleep Kit (sleeping bag with sheet liner, a deluxe 3-inch thick air-filled sleeping pad, ground tarp, pillow and pillowcase)

 - 2-person tents